 Performers: To be advised

 Today we spend the morning at The Cloisters, the Metropolitan Museum of Art’s medieval department, located on the northern tip of Manhattan.
 We then travel to the Museum’s main campus, where you can select from the 50 departments presenting outstanding art from pre-history to the 20th century and from all corners of the globe.
-This evening we enjoy the dining highlight of the tour – a degustation dinner at Eleven Madison Park, a Michelin three-star restaurant regularly ranked in the world’s top 10.
-(B, D)
+You may like to explore The American Wing, which houses one of the finest and most comprehensive collections of American art in existence, and you can enjoy lunch in one of the many museum restaurants across the campus.
+Public tours are regularly scheduled throughout the day, which are free to join.
+The evening is at leisure.
+(B)

 Performance details Venue: David Koch Theater, Lincoln Center

-Program: The Nutcracker Performers: New York City Ballet
+Program: George Balanchine’s The Nutcracker Performers: New York City Ballet Company

-Wednesday December 4: Great Libraries – The Rockettes
+Wednesday December 2: Museum of Modern Art – The Rockettes

 Performance details Venue: Radio City Music Hall